MicrosoftDocs/memdocs/memdocs/intune/protect/actions-for-noncompliance.md

 A *notification message template* can include multiple messages that are each specified for a different locale.
 One local must be specified as the default.

-When you specify multiple messages and locales, non-compliant end-users receive the appropriate localized message based on their O365 preferred language.
+When you specify multiple messages and locales, non-compliant end users receive the appropriate localized message based on their O365 preferred language.
 Intune sends the default message to users that haven’t set a preferred language or when the template doesn’t include a specific message for their locale.

 ### To create the template